sdingwan/Twitch-AI-Moderator-Bot/README.md

-# 🎤 AI Moderator Bot
+# 🎤 Twitch AI Moderator Bot

 A simple Twitch moderation bot that responds to voice commands using cloud-hosted Whisper Large V3.